FREQUENTLY ASKED QUESTIONS AND FUN FACTS

 Did you say Mime?

 I found my theatrical voice through physical theatre.
 Mime seemed to the perfect pairing for opera, understanding timing tempo, physical and musical gestures and isolations.
-My mime teachers have included Jeanine Thompson, Gregg Goldston, and Chuck Hudson.
+My mime teachers have included Jeanine Thompson, Gregg Goldston, Chuck Hudson and Bill Bowers.

 When I travel for work, I take a stuffed IKEA bull dog named Henry.
-Henry's story with my bully dog, Winston.
+Henry's story begins with my English bully dog, Winston.

-Winston was my copilot on almost every road trip from 2002 - 2014.
+Winston was my copilot on almost every road trip from 2001 - 2014.
 After he passed on New Year's Eve 2014, I didn't take many long car trips.
-A few months later, for my first road trip home to see my parents, I decided that Henry would be my surrogate bulldog copilot.
+A few months later, for my first road trip home I decided that Henry would be my surrogate bulldog copilot.
 Ever since, Henry has been my traveling companion and a little reminder of the piece of my heart that was Winston Toro.